 After 1st exposure to the virus

-The medical diagnosis of the disease in the laboratory, detection of the virus.
+The medical diagnosis of the disease in the laboratory, and detection of the virus.

 After the appearance of the signs and symptoms in your dog, it needs a medical diagnosis for detection of the parvovirus.
 In some cases, the immunity of the canine body can not recover the infection itself.
 So, it is so important to provide treatment to promote illness.
 For better treatment or cure of the disease, you need to know the cause of the infection or disease.

 When your dog is diagnosed and detected with parvovirus positive, treatment needs to begin immediately.
 Take your dog to a veterinarian urgently.
-Early treatment can help your dog with recovery from the illness.
+Early treatment can help your dog recover from the illness.
 The most common medical treatments are-

 - Antibiotics